softkave/fimidara-server-node/notes/now.md

 - [ ] Move logs to it's own service and not write directly to DB
 - [ ] Auto start programs on restart vm
+- [ ] show all users, workspaces, and usage
+- [ ] Agent token with same name used for different workspace on creation
+- [ ] Check exists using the resource ID when updating, because changin case for a resource fails
 - [ ] write example apps & proposals
 - [ ] sdk
   - [ ] php